5umit-chandra/Spotify_most.streamed.songs-2023_EDA/README.md

 A key challenge was handling character encoding discrepancies, which required a thorough approach to ensure data consistency.

+### **Album Art URL Extraction** 🖼️
+A Python script is employed to extract album art URLs using the Spotipy library.
+The URLs are added as a new column `album_art_url`, enhancing the project's visual appeal.

 ## 📊 **Power BI Visualizations**

 The Power BI file [Main_Spotify_project.pbix](Main_Spotify_project.pbix) showcases a variety of visualizations derived from the [updated](updated-Art-spotify-2023.csv) dataset.